hucker/ten8t/README.md

 `Ten8t` is a [numeronym](https://en.wikipedia.org/wiki/Numeronym) for the word 1080 (ten-eighty).
 Why was this chosen...because the first things I picked that were not packages on pypi were "too close" to existing package names.
 I spent more time that I care to admit coming up with different names.
-It refers to skiing or snowboarding tricks involving 3 rotations.
+The name refers to skiing or snowboarding tricks involving 3 rotations.

-The preferred way for using `ten8t` in code is to say:
+The preferred way for using `ten8t` in code is to write:

 ```python
 import ten8t as t8